juleswhite/CSX278/Assignments/Asgn5/README.md

 ##### Goals
 1. To setup Logstash, Elasticsearch, and Kibana on your machine
+2. To install node.js on your machine
-2. To run each application to make sure it is operating
+3. To run each application to make sure it is operating

 ##### Installing ElasticSearch
 1. Download the ElasticSearch Zip from https://www.elastic.co/downloads/elasticsearch